bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a layer that looks at your HTML and makes HTML usable with programming languages.

 2. What is an event?

+An event is a notification that is triggered when a user interacts with the user interface or automated notifications occurs.

 3. What is an event listener?

+Event listeners are lines of code that are triggered when a specified event occurs.

 4. Why would we convert a NodeList into an Array?

+To be make it easier to work with the data using javascript.
+A NodeList cannot be used with a for loop for example but an Array can.

 5. What is a component?

+A component can take in take in data and create an object with a constructor that runs methods and event listeners using javascript.
+It is modular so it can be reused with different elements on the site and makes it easy to pair two events together on different elements.

 ### Git Set up